 ALSO READ: Cat Scratching Everything?

 Kneading is self-soothing

-Some pet parents note that cat kneading is more frequent in skittish felines in comparison to other calm or confident cats.
+Some cat lovers note that cat kneading is more frequent in skittish felines in comparison to other calm or confident cats.
 As a result, some people have theorized that kneading may be a way to self-soothe and unwind, which may be more beneficial for skittish animals.
-(3)

-We never know when something could happen to our precious kitten.
+You never know when something could happen to your precious kitten.
 So be prepared and sign up for a pet insurance plan with Spot today so that you can be reimbursed later on if your cat gets sick.